mindsdb/mindsdb-docs-old/mindsdb-docs/docs/PredictorInterface.md

 * stop_training_in_accuracy -- Deprecated argument, left for backwards compatibility, to be removed or revamped in v2.0, refrain from using, it has no effects.

 * backend -- The machine learning backend to use in order to train the model.
-This can be a string equal to `lightwood` (default) or `ludwig`, this can also be a custom model object, for an example of those this works, please see [this example](https://github.com/mindsdb/mindsdb/blob/master/tests/functional_testing/custom_model.py).
+This can be a string equal to `lightwood` (default) or `ludwig`, this can also be a custom model object.

 * rebuild_model -- Defaults to `True`, if this is set to `False` the model will be loaded and the model analysis and data analysis will be re-run, but a new model won't be trained.

 * use_gpu -- Defaults to `None` (autodetect), set to `True` if you have a GPU and want to make sure it's used or to `False` if you want to train the model on the CPU, this will speed up model training a lot in most situations.
 Note, that the default learning backend (lightwood) only work with relatively new (2016+) GPUs.

 * equal_accuracy_for_all_output_categories -- When you have unbalanced target variable values, this will treat all of them as equally important when training the model.
-To see more information about this and an example, please see (this section)[https://docs.mindsdb.com/tutorials/AdvancedExamples/#unbalanced-dataset]
+To see more information about this and an example, please see [advanced section](/tutorials/AdvancedExamples#unbalanced-dataset).

 * output_categories_importance_dictionary -- A dictionary containing a number representing the importance for each (or some) values from the column to be predicted.
 An example of how his can be used (assume the column we are predicting is called `is_true` and takes two falues): `{'is_true': {'True':0.6, 'False':1}}`.
 The bigger the number (maximum value is one), the more important will it be for the model to predict that specific value correctly (usually at the cost of predicting other values correctly and getting more false positives for that value).